houzhang/fishtree_bunny_client/README.md

 # FishtreeBunnyClient

-TODO: Write a gem description
+It's a wrapper on bunny gem.

 ## Installation